gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

 ## Summary

+Big O is a standard way to measure how much the time an algorithm takes to run as the input size increases.
+It is also a standard way to measure how much space an algorithm takes to run as the input size increases.
+This allows us to compare different solutions to measure them against each other.

 Some general rules to use when thinking about time and space complexity:

 * Constants do not matter so `O(27)` = `O(1)` and `O(3n)` = `O(n)`